cboulay/SERF/README.md

 For example, to delete a subject, you'll have to delete all of its data in this order:

 DatumFeatureValue > DatumDetailValue > DatumStore > Datum > SubjectDetailValue > SubjectLog > Subject

+### Tips for installing MySQL

+Make sure your data directory is owned by mysql, group wheel, with drwxr-xr-x.
+Create a defaults file (usually /etc/my.cnf) with all of your settings.
+Run `sudo mysql_install_db --user=mysql --defaults-file=/etc/my.cnf`
+Run `mysqld_safe & --defaults-file=/etc/my.cnf`
+It is not necessary to specify the defaults file when using the default location (/etc/my.cnf).